istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 names in a certificate and the `secretName` field specifies the name of the Kubernetes secret used to store the certificate and the key.

-## Check the provision of DNS certificates
+## Check the provisioning of DNS certificates

-After configuring Istio to generate DNS certificates and store them in secrets of our choosing, we verify that the certificates were provisioned and work properly.
+After configuring Istio to generate DNS certificates and storing them in secrets of your choosing, you can verify that the certificates were provisioned and work properly.

-To check that Istio generated the `dns.istio-galley-service-account` DNS certificate as configured in the example, and that the certificate contains the configured DNS names, we need to get the secret from Kubernetes, parse it, decode it, and view its text output with the following command:
+To check that Istio generated the `dns.istio-galley-service-account` DNS certificate as configured in the example, and that the certificate contains the configured DNS names, you need to get the secret from Kubernetes, parse it, decode it, and view its text output with the following command:

 {{< text bash >}}